These are the most innovative education companies of 2020

 For teaching students in grades 2-4 how to resolve conflicts with compassion, empathy, and resilience

 In 2019, this leading SaaS provider of corporate HR training partnered with LinkedIn CEO Jeff Weiner to launch a no-cost online curriculum called “The Compassion Project.”
 The program, aimed at students in grades 2-4, teaches empathy, conflict resolution, and resilience.
-It was used last year by more than 1,300 mostly low- to moderate-income schools.
+It was used by more than 13,000 mostly low- to moderate-income schools in the last two years.

 5. Saga Education